Namdaemun Market

 Packaged food and other food products

-Namdaemun Market is well known for its large selection of used camera equipment.
-Many of these camera shops are clustered near Gate 1.
-You can also find a street devoted to kids’ clothing.
+Namdaemun Market features a large selection of used camera equipment.
+Many of these camera shops cluster near Gate 1.
+You can also find a street dedicated to kids’ clothing.

 Many shops sell hanbok (traditional Korean dress) at prices cheaper than anywhere else in Seoul.
 Those looking for eyeglasses or contact lenses will also find affordable prices.